BTANL: Chapter 3 – SOVIETOLOGY and SEEING THROUGH the TRAUMA MONKEYS

 Sovietology developed as a discipline at CIA, Langley, during the Cold War.
 American analysts had the job of reviewing soviet newspapers, journals, books, etc., all for the purpose of deriving useful information from what is superficially propaganda garbage.
 It kind of worked, in the way reversing entropy can “kind of work” but not really.
 You could say Sovietology is a subset of hermeneutics: the study of true meaning in text.

-As a Sovietologist, it was your job to:
+As a sovietologist, it was your job to:

 1. keep track of outright lies